 - Establish a checking account as soon as possible. - The University issues all paychecks, including student stipends, as automatic deposits.
 Students should be sure to have a "voided" check available when filling out payroll forms.
 Each student is required to produce a driver's license (or state ID) and a social security card for payroll purposes. - New students must immediately obtain documentation to support the Petition for State Residency. - ^o First-year students must make collecting this documentation a priority.
-Funding will be available, assuming satisfactory academic progress, only if the student qualifies as an instate resident after the first year of study.
-A detailed list of the necessary documents is contained in Appendix A. - Each person on campus must carry a CU picture ID. - ^o This ID serves many purposes, including enabling students to access the laboratory areas on the Anschutz Medical Campus and the library, to obtain parking, and to attend special University functions.
+Funding will be available, assuming satisfactory academic progress, only if the student qualifies as an in-state resident after the first year of study.
+A detailed list of the necessary documents is contained in Appendix A. - Each person on campus must carry a CU Anschutz picture ID (badge). - ^o This ID serves many purposes, including enabling students to access the laboratory areas on the Anschutz Medical Campus and the library, to obtain parking, and to attend special University functions.
 After arriving on campus, student identification photographs will be taken.
-If you arrive prior to orientation, the Department badging official and/or the Graduate Training Coordinator will assist you in arranging for an appointment with the ID Access Office. - Announcements/Communications. - Please be sure to note the announcements posted on the several bulletin boards located outside of the Graduate Training office, the Pharmacology Administrative offices and the Lounges.
+If you arrive prior to orientation, the University Badging Official and/or the PharMM Program Administrator will assist you in arranging for an appointment with the ID Access Office. - Announcements/Communications. - Please be sure to note the announcements posted on the several bulletin boards located outside of the Graduate Training office, in the Research Complex building elevators, the Pharmacology Administrative offices and student lounges. - Email is the primary form of written communication both within the Department and the University as a whole.
+Please check your email regularly: as a minimum, twice a day. - First-year students are provided access to the Graduate Student Lounge upon their arrival. - Each student is entitled to use the Graduate Student Lounge through successful completion of the Preliminary Examination.
+After completion of the Preliminary

-- Email is the primary form of written communication both within the Department and the University as a whole.
-Please check your email regularly: as a minimum, twice a day. - First-year students are provided access to the Graduate Student Retreat upon their arrival. - [°] Each student is entitled to use the Graduate Student Retreat through successful completion of the Preliminary Examination.
-After completion of the Preliminary Examination, each student should be assigned a space in his or her thesis advisor's laboratory. - When setting up your first laboratory rotation, please be sure to choose a mentor whose laboratory is located on the Anschutz Medical Campus.
+Examination, each student should be assigned a space in his or her thesis advisor's laboratory.

+- When setting up your first laboratory rotation, please be sure to choose a mentor whose laboratory is located on the Anschutz Medical Campus.
 While there are many varied Training Faculty members, located throughout the several affiliated campuses, experience has taught us that students new to the program have a full schedule, and adding commuting to another campus only has a negative impact on the new student's performance. - [°] Third, or (under certain circumstances) second rotations may be done with mentors on other campuses.